Data privacy is of high importance for H&M and we want to be open and transparent with our processing of your personal data.

 We take data protection very seriously and therefore we have dedicated customer service personnel who handles your requests in relation to your rights stated above.
 You can always reach them at firstname.lastname@example.org.

 We have appointed a Data Protection Officer to ensure that we continuously process your personal data in an open, accurate and legal manner.
 You can contact our Data Protection Officer at email@example.com and write DPO as subject matter.

-If you consider H&M to process your personal data in an incorrect way you can contact us.
-You also have the right to raise a complaint to a supervisory authority.
+If you consider H&M to process your personal data in a incorrect way you can contact us.
+You also have the right to turn in a complaint to a supervisory authority.